holoviz/panel/doc/tutorials/basic/layouts.md

 # Layout Content

-In this guide, we will learn how to layout, i.e., arrange, Python objects, including Panel components:
+In this guide, we will learn how to layout Python objects, including Panel components:

 - *Layouts* are available in the `pn` namespace.
-- Arrange Python objects, including Panel components, using [`pn.Column`](../../reference/layouts/Column.ipynb) and [`pn.Row`](../../reference/layouts/Row.ipynb).
+- Layout Python objects, including Panel components, using [`pn.Column`](../../reference/layouts/Column.ipynb) and [`pn.Row`](../../reference/layouts/Row.ipynb).
 - Explore all available *layouts* and their *reference guides* in the [Layouts Section](https://panel.holoviz.org/reference/index.html#layouts) of the [Component Gallery](../../reference/index.md).

 :::{note}